 To save the model project

-Go to the next lesson: Lesson 3: Mark as Date Table.
+To continue this tutorial, go to the next lesson: Lesson 3: Rename Columns.